Tokyo: Climate

-The former city of Tokyo and the majority of Tokyo prefecture lie in the humid subtropical climate zone (Köppen climate classification: Cfa), with hot, humid summers and mild to cool winters with occasional cold spells.
+The former city of Tokyo and the majority of Tokyo prefecture lie in the humid subtropical climate zone (Köppen climate classification: Cfa), with hot, humid summers and cool winters with occasional cold spells.
 The region, like much of Japan, experiences a one-month seasonal lag.
 The warmest month is August, which averages 26.9 C. The coolest month is January, averaging 5.4 C. The record low temperature was -9.2 °C on January 13, 1876.
 The record high was 39.5 °C on July 20, 2004.

-The record highest low temperature is 30.3 °C, on August 12, 2013, making Tokyo one of only seven observation sites in Japan that have recorded a low temperature over 30 °C.
+The record highest low temperature is 30.4 °C, on August 11, 2013.

 Annual rainfall averages nearly 1600 mm, with a wetter summer and a drier winter.
 The growing season in Tokyo lasts for about 322 days from around mid-February to early January.
 Snowfall is sporadic and occurs almost annually.
 Tokyo often sees typhoons every year, though few are strong.
 The wettest month since records began in 1876 was October 2004, with 780 mm of rain, including 270.5 mm on the ninth of that month.
 The most recent of four months on record to observe no precipitation is December 1995.
 Annual precipitation has ranged from 879.5 mm in 1984 to 2229.6 mm in 1938.

-The western mountainous area of mainland Tokyo, Okutama, also lies in the humid subtropical climate (Köppen classification: Cfa).